artilatw/docs/matrix752/datasheet.md

 - Artila provides backup/restore commands to ease the cloning of kernel and file system from a master device to multiple target devices
 - Supported media: microSD, USB drive

+### Multi-function Reset Button
+- Press less than 3 seconds: Reboot the Matrix-752
+- Press 3-10 seconds: Reset the network settings (factory default)
+- Press more than 10 seconds: Restore and return to factory default.
+User data are erased.